Karen-lky/ccr/README.md

 # CCR PT Visualization

-This is the documentation and explanation of the code uploaded. mqttt_get.py is the script to get all the data from the broker server where all the sensors information is being stored. plotting_data is the script to get live data to analyse the relationship between angle and distance. plotting_polar is the script to get the polar plot which give better concept visualization for the sensor (the tab continuosly poping out) plotting_live_dash is the script is similar with plotting_polar but it use live broker from dash (only partly working)
+This is the documentation and explanation of the uploaded code. mqttt_get.py is the script to get all the data from the broker server where all the sensors information is being stored. plotting_data is the script to get live data to analyse the relationship between angle and distance. plotting_polar is the script to get the polar plot which give better concept visualization for the sensor (the tab continuosly poping out) plotting_live_dash is the script is similar with plotting_polar but it use live broker from dash (only partly working)

+sensor_configuration is the script pushed into ESP8266 NodeMCU Microcontroller board.
+It is configured to set the DC Motor speed throughh MQTT connection and receive distance value as well as current angle based on the VL53L01 ToF Sensor to publish it the the corresponding MQTT topic.
+Whole system execution is based on the received speed percentage value, which enables the data transmission frequency to be controlled by the rate of sent messages through MQTT.